 The Obama Foundation established the My Brother’s Keeper Alliance Advisory Council to support this signature initiative, recognizing the importance of ensuring that MBK Alliance is provided with a strong set of field leadership to provide advice and counsel to Foundation leadership and staff.
 The MBK Alliance Advisory Council is comprised of members reflecting a broad range of experiences and backgrounds, and a strong, proven commitment to boys and young men of color.

 Ph.D.
 Student and Education Lead, Cornell University Affect and Cognition Laboratory and Community Neuroscience Initiative

 Real Estate Development Project Manager, Boston Housing Authority

 President, John Jay College of Criminal Justice

-Partner, Valor Equity Partners
+Partner and Co-President, Valor Equity Partners

 Senior Vice President, Chief Legal Officer, and Corporate Secretary, Uber

 Support MBK Alliance and stay informed about our work.